Writing World of Warcraft Addons in Lua

 The secure execution environment.
 Certain functions like hooksecurefunc() and SecureHandler are used to modify protected UI elements without violating the anti-cheat system.
 Do not attempt to hook or modify protected functions outside of documented secure patterns.

 WoW’s Lua is Lua 5.1.
-Bitwise operations are through bit.band(), bit.bor(), etc. — there is no native bitwise syntax.
+Bitwise operations are through bit.band(), bit.bor(), etc. There is no native bitwise syntax.
 Pattern matching works as standard Lua patterns.

 Never assume a global exists.
 Check with if MyAddonDB then before using a saved variable on first load.